SHC - Secure Hosted Checkout

 The Error Response

-Sometimes, things things don’t go as expected.
+Sometimes, things don’t go as expected.
 When that happens, an error is returned to the calling object.
 The error object resembles the following example:

 javascript